hetmankp/mcmerge/README.md

 You can repeat steps 4 - 6 as many times as you need as the tool will keep track of which border areas haven't yet been merged because they haven't had new areas generated next to them.

-NOTE: For Windows users using the packaged binary, replace 'python mcmerge.py' with 'mcmerge' in the above commands.
+NOTE: For Windows users using the packaged binary, replace 'python mcmerge.py' with 'mcmerge.exe' in the above commands.

 Configuration